ajiteshchhatani/countries-app-react/README.md

 - Shows all countries on page load
 - User can search for particular countries by typing in the query in the search bar
 - User can filter countries by selecting a region from the dropdown
+- User can now click on a country and see selected country details
 - Light and dark mode support

 #### Notes: